Dear Incoming Students to the Software Engineering Department:

 I would like to extend to you a warm welcome to RIT and the Department of Software Engineering (SE) in the B. Thomas Golisano College of Computing and Information Sciences (GCCIS).
 You are joining an exciting and demanding college that will provide an education to help you meet the expectations and opportunities you will encounter in your career and throughout your life.
 It is our hope that your academic career at RIT will prove to be fruitful and challenging.

 To start your career at RIT off on the right foot we encourage you to visit the RIT New Student Orientation website for further information about our program.
 Their website and materials contain a checklist of to-do items and information about the many services and resources that will help you make the most of your experience at RIT.
-You will also find details about the DiscoveRIT Pre-Orientation Program, which will be held on Saturday, August 19 – Tuesday, August 22, 2017.
-First year students will move into the residence halls on Tuesday, August 22 and New Student Orientation will run through August 26, 2017.
+You will also find details about the DiscoveRIT Pre-Orientation Program.
+First year students will move into the residence halls on Tuesday, August 21 and New Student Orientation will run through August 26, 2018.
 You can find more information at www.rit.edu/orientation.

 You are beginning your college work in one of the largest software engineering programs in the United States.
 If you have visited the department and talked to our students, I hope you have gained the sense of community within SE that is fostered by the staff, faculty, and particularly the students.
 Become part of that community.
 Talk to seniors about their project work.
 Drop into the Society of Software Engineers Mentoring Lab to socialize, study, work on projects, or help mentor students.
 There is a lot going on that can benefit you, and will benefit from your own contributions.

 On Thursday, August 23 you will meet fellow incoming students as well as faculty and staff at your mandatory group academic session where we will review curriculum requirements and answer scheduling questions.
 Advisers will be available throughout your years at RIT to assist you with career planning and any other advising issues.